TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Benchmarking Toolbox

-\paragraph{Probabilistic Evaluation:} To quantify uncertainty in ensemble forecasts, we report the fair variant of the continuous ranked probability score (CRPS).
-Given an ensemble of $N$ forecast values $\{x_i\}_{i=1}^N$ and an observation $y$, the fair CRPS provides an unbiased estimation of the discrepancy between the forecast distribution and the observed outcome:
+Probabilistic evaluation of track and intensity: To quantify uncertainty in ensemble forecasts, we report the fair variant of the continuous ranked probability score (CRPS).
+Given an ensemble of $N$ forecast values $\{x_i\}_{i=1}^N$ and an observation $y$, the fair CRPS provides an unbiased estimation of the discrepancy between the forecast distribution and the observed outcome \citep{zamo2018estimation}:

 The first term captures ensemble accuracy (mean absolute error), while the second reflects ensemble sharpness (spread).
 Lower CRPS indicates better-calibrated forecasts centered on the observation.
-We define \textbf{Track CRPS} for TC tracks by replacing absolute differences with Haversine distances between predicted and observed storm center positions.
+To provide a probabilistic evaluation of the tracks, we define the \textit{Track CRPS} by replacing absolute differences with Haversine distances between predicted and observed storm center positions.

-\paragraph{Rapid Intensification Evaluation:} Though Rapid intensification (RI) is a rare event, it is not exceedingly so.
+Classification based evaluations: We evaluate models on two classification based tasks---the prediction of Rapid Intensitication (RI) and the Critical Success Index (CSI), also known as the \textit{Threat Score}.
+Though Rapid intensification is a rare event, it is not exceedingly so.
 We define it as approximately the 95th percentile of intensity change over a 24-hour window.
 Thus, we evaluate model performance on RI forecasts using metrics more tailored for rare event forecasts.
-We note that while most of TCBench is configured as a \textbf{regression} problem, we have formulated RI as a \textbf{binary classification problem}.
+We note that while most of TCBench is configured as a regression problem, we have formulated RI as a binary classification problem.
 Thus, rapid intensification models are tasked with making a simple ``yes/no" prediction for the occurrence of rapid intensification (i.e., the presence of an intensification of 30 knots per 24h window, where the window is rolled over the 120h forecasts).
 For these metrics, TP refers to true positives (hits); TN refers to true negatives, or correct negatives; FP refers to false positives, or false alarms; and FN refers to false negatives, or misses.

-\textbf{Critical Success Index (CSI)}: Also known as the Threat Score, measures the ratio of correctly predicted positive observations to the sum of all predicted positives, actual positives, and minus true positives.
+The CSI, on the other hand, measures the ratio of correctly predicted positive observations to the sum of all predicted positives, actual positives, and minus true positives.
 CSI can be used both for probabilistic track evaluation and RI.